 Mt.
 Whitney.
 Your permit from Sierra National Forest allows to you summit Mt.
 Whitney and exit via Whitney Portal as long as this is listed as your exit.
 An extra fee is charged for a Whitney Portal exit.

-Permit Pick Up: Pick up the permit from the High Sierra Ranger District office in Prather up to 48 hours before or by 12 noon on the day of your hike.
+Permit Pick Up: Pick up the permit from the High Sierra Ranger District office in Prather up to 48 hours before or by 10 am on the day of your hike.
 The VVR shuttle will stop in Prather.
-During Covid times, call to inquire about pickup procedures.

 Call: If you have questions, call the High Sierra Ranger District at 559-855-5355.

-Nearly half of the JMT goes through Sequoia & Kings Canyon National Parks (SEKI), which are administered together, but the trail hugs the eastern side of the parks.
+Nearly half of the JMT goes through Sequoia & Kings Canyon National Parks (SEKI), which are administered together, but the JMT hugs the eastern side of the parks.
 To approach from the west, there are a couple of options through this rugged part of the Sierra.
 There are no trailheads to the east of SEKI as a thin strip of Inyo National Forest contains all of the eastern trailheads.
+This means that permits from the east side are obtained through Inyo National Forest while trailheads on the west are obtained through SEKI in this area.

 Wilderness permit information from Sequoia and Kings Canyon National Parks.